gwvt/GlossThinkPython/README.md

 #Gloss Think Python#

-...as in, three verbs in a row.
+...as in three verbs in a row.

 After working through Allen Downey's excellent book _Think Python_, I wanted to build a tool to navigate the glossaries at the end of each chapter for reference and as a way to review concepts.